NCEA Level 3 Tourism

 Tourism students will be learning what the airline, travel and tourism industry wants them to know:

-• Attain in-depth knowledge of New Zealand, Australia and the Pacific Islands as tourist destinations.
+• Attain in-depth knowledge of New Zealand, Australia and Europe as tourist destinations.

 • Gain insight on the economic significance of tourism to local, regional and global economies.